Oh good job. Congarts, man, makes perfect sense to me.

 Well, actually the Bastille was one of Paris' least unpleasant prisons.
 By many accounts, the food was adequate, prisoners were allowed to bring in their own possessions, and the feared dungeons, far from being full of wretches in chains, had lain unused for years.
 There was no crowding, there being rarely more than ten inmates.
 Not long before the attack on the Bastille, there had been discussions about maintaining such an expensive establishment to hold so few prisoners.
 By spring of 1789 the notion of its demolition was becoming popular, and architects and contractors had began drawing up plans to replace it with a pleasant public square.
 Especially as at that time its population had dwindled to seven prisoners and none of them were considered particularly dangerous.

 So, in the end, despite all the noise about the Bastille being the symbol of an intolerable regime, and the event's legendary status, the whole affair was a pointless exercise of violence.
-But, on the other hand, it was the mob attacking trained soldiers, so maybe it's not entirely gratuitous.
+But, on the other hand, it was the mob attacking trained soldiers, so maybe it's not entirely gratuitous."Explicit"

 1789 - la Grande Peur